 Dipula’s strategy is to own a diversified portfolio with a retail bias and good tenant covenants.

-Management shows good commitment to the Fund through holding a sizable stake in Dipula as a strategic long term play.
+Management is well aligned with other shareholders through holding a sizable stake in Dipula as a strategic long term investment.

 |Weighted average monthly gross rental by GLA (R/m²)||R88.58|

 |Average monthly gross rental per m² by income (R)||R126.29|

 Dipula was founded in 2005 and in 2011 Dipula Property Fund merged with Mergence Africa Property Fund.
 Following the merger the fund listed on the JSE with an initial portfolio of R2 billion.
 Since then Dipula’s portfolio grew by a compounded 21% to R8.6billion.
 Dipula’s portfolio average value increased from R12million to R41million by the end of the 2018 financial year-end.

 In 2016 Dipula commenced the gradual internalisation of its property management function and by 2018 this process was substantially completed.
 The Dipula asset management function was internalised at the end of the 2017 financial year.